 This local assistance grant funding opportunity supports collaborative solutions to integrate EMS as a critical component of the health care system into the health information exchange (HIE) landscape consistent with State directions from California Department of Health Care Services.

-Each project proposal must be submitted by a LEMSA, which will hold the contract if selected, and must include commitments to participate from emergency ambulance service providers and EMS receiving hospitals in the LEMSA’s jurisdiction and at least one regional health information organization.
+Each project proposal must be submitted by a LEMSA, or a non-profit organization, which will hold the contract if selected, and must include commitments to participate from emergency ambulance service providers and EMS receiving hospitals in the LEMSA’s jurisdiction and at least one regional health information organization, or an equivalent query entity.

+The application deadline is tentatively set for December 7, 2018.
 EMSA anticipates making multiple awards totaling approximately $8 million.
-The application deadline is October 30, 2018.
 Projects are expected to begin in January 2019 and be completed no later than September 30, 2021.
 Late proposals will be accepted but they will receive a lower priority for funding.
 As further funding becomes available, grant funding opportunities will be made available.